nguyendondong/nguyendondong/README.md

 # 🌱 Quotes 🌱
 <!--START_SECTION:auto_commit-->
-"It's not a shame to fail exams, but it's a shame to be satisfied with the habit of failing continuously."
-Ahmed Omaar
+I think everybody's weird.
+We should all celebrate our individuality and not be embarrassed or ashamed of it.
 <!--END_SECTION:auto_commit-->
 #